 Understanding Finance and Accounting for Non-Financial Managers Online

 Do you feel overwhelmed communicating about finance and accounting topics in meetings?
 A manager's performance is frequently measured by how effectively they oversee departmental budgets.
-This program was designed to be an invaluable resource taught in a practical format to expand your knowledge and confidence.
+Gain invaluable resources taught in a practical format to expand your knowledge and confidence.
 Learn to communicate comfortably regarding financial data, cash management, banking, planning, budgets, profitability, solvency and liquidity.
 Learn to create greater value and capitalize on new opportunities.

 - Overview of Financial Statements